-The most effective way to mitigate the devastation of endemic COVID-19 in prisons and jails is to reduce the number of people behind bars.
+From the beginning of the pandemic, it was clear, the most effective way to mitigate the devastation of COVID-19 in prisons and jails is to reduce the number of people behind bars.
 The United States locks up a larger portion of its population than any other nation in the world.
-While it is true that the incarcerated population is lower than it was at the beginning of the pandemic, it is still far too high and trending and trending back up.
+While it is true that the incarcerated population is lower than it was at the beginning of the pandemic, it is still far too high and trending back up.

 Despite initial hopes that leaders would respond to the pandemic by releasing people, on the whole prisons released almost no one.
 Only three states — New Jersey, California, and North Carolina — released a significant number of incarcerated people from prisons.
 Parole boards also approved fewer releases in the first year of the pandemic than the year before.
 The response of governments was so bad that, in total, 10% fewer people were released from prisons and jails in 2020 than in 2019.
 As a result, at the end of the first year of the pandemic, 19 state prisons systems were at 90% capacity or higher.
 Even states that reduced prison populations didn’t necessarily reach “safe” population levels (if any prison can be called “safe”).
 At the end of 2020, 1 in 5 state prison systems were at or above their design or rated capacity.
 And there is plenty of evidence that these numbers have gotten worse since then.